SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Contacts.md

 1. Select *Save* in the top-right corner.

-   Your new experience entry will now appear in the list of experience levels in the *Experience* panel.
+   Your new experience entry will now appear in the list on the *Experience* panel.

 ### Editing an experience entry